Reminder: Shopping comes with risks, purchase with caution.

 As for why I say three cards, here’s a detailed explanation.

-According to the card organization and issuing location marked on the card, credit cards can be divided into three categories:
+Based on the card organization and issuing location indicated on the card, credit cards can be divided into three categories:

 Card Organization | Issuing Location | First 2 Digits of Card Number | Offline Stores | Amazon | Rakuten Market | ApplePay | Suica Card | Paypay |